Dan Wheldon: Junior career

 At the suggestion of his former team principal and car manufacturer Ralph Firman Sr., he flew to the United States in January 1999 to test a Formula Ford 2000 car.
 Wheldon also observed an Indy Lights and Toyota Atlantic test session for future preparation.
 His funding was provided by Jayhard/Primus Racing owner Jon Baytos and Van Diemen.
-He competed in the U.S. F2000 National Championship in 1999 in Jayhard/Primus Racing's Van Diemen Ford RF99 car, achieving six wins and eleven top-ten finishes to become the first British and European series champion.
+He competed in the U.S. F2000 National Championship in 1999 in Jayhard/Primus Racing's Van Diemen Ford RF99 car, achieving six wins and eleven top-ten finishes to become the first British and European series champion at his first attempt.
 Wheldon's early performance was affected by jet lag from constant travel to the United Kingdom to visit his family and his desire to compete in Formula Three.
 He stopped doing so after about three months, when Baytos urged him to concentrate on racing.
 Wheldon was named the series' Rookie of the Year, and was inducted into its Hall of Fame in 2012 as a 1999 graduate.

-He progressed to the 2000 Toyota Atlantic Championship, driving for PPI Motorsports in its No. 3 Swift 008.a vehicle, winning the season-opening Homestead–Miami Speedway round to become the first driver in series history to win on his debut.
+Wheldon progressed to the 2000 Toyota Atlantic Championship, driving for PPI Motorsports in its No. 3 Swift 008.a vehicle, winning the season-opening Homestead–Miami Speedway round to become the first driver in series history to win on his debut.
 He won the Laguna Seca race, finishing runner-up in the championship standings with 159 points and a further nine top-ten finishes.
 Wheldon was named the series' Rookie of the Year.
 For the 2001 season, Wheldon moved to the PacWest Lights team to compete in the higher-tier Indy Lights Championship.
 In the No. 1 Lola T97/20-Buick 3800 V6, he won two races in the championship's second half (Gateway Motorsports Park and Road Atlanta) and placed in the top-ten in all twelve events to finish runner-up in the drivers' championship with 149 points.
 Wheldon was named the 2001 Indy Lights Rookie of the Year.